30 BCPTA CEs + 6 hours of group consultation

 e.
 Building

-3. Explore and discover the use Art
+3. Explore and discover the use of Art:

 a.
 Plasticity Continuum